WeRockStar/airflow-lab/README.md

 ## Getting Started

 1. Clone this repository
-2. Create `.env` file in the root directory
-3. Run `docker-compose up` to start the Airflow web server and scheduler
+2. Run `docker-compose up` to start the Airflow web server and scheduler
-4. Open `http://localhost:8080` in your browser and use the following credentials to log in:
+3. Open `http://localhost:8080` in your browser and use the following credentials to log in:
    - Username: `airflow`
    - Password: `airflow`